-implemented the above techniques in RuDiK, our system in Rule Discovery Knowledge Bases (https://github.com/ stefano-ortona/rudik).
+We implemented the above techniques in RUDIK, our system for Rule Discovery in Knowledge Bases (https://github. com/stefano-ortona/rudik).
 We carried out an experimental evaluation of our approach and grouped the results in four categories: (i) demonstrating the quality of our output for positive and negative rules; (ii) comparing our method with the state-of-the-art systems; (iii) showing the applicability of rule discovery to create representative training data to learning algorithms; (iv) testing the role of the parameters in the system.